Cummins 4BT Engine Problems

 • Cracked Cylinder Heads

-1. Cummins 4BT Dowel Pin Failure
+1. Dowel Pin Failure

-Dowel pins on the 4BT are known to become loose or crack.
+Dowel pins are known to become loose or crack.
 Dowel pins are used to align the drive plate or flywheel with the crankshaft.
 On the Cummins 4BT, the dowel pins were made from steel.
 Because of heat properties of the steel, the pin is constantly expanding and contracting from the engine heat cycles.
 This can cause it to loosen, or even fall completely out of the casing.

 When the pin becomes loose, it will eventually fall out of the casing.
 When this happens, there are a few different scenarios.
 Best case, the pin falls and lands in the oil pan without causing any damage.
 Secondly, the pin can fall into the timing gearcase, hit one of the gears, and then eject out of the crankcase.
 When this happens, oil pressure will drop instantly and the engine will experience significant internal damage from a lack of lubrication.